psu-psychology/psych-260/README.md

 #### Accommodation for persons with disabilities

 The Pennsylvania State University encourages qualified persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation in this course or have questions about physical access, please contact the instructor as soon as possible.

+---

+### Tips for navigating the course web site

+- Open the syllabus in your favorite browser, then download the syllabus by printing or saving as PDF this document: <https://github.com/psu-psychology/psych-260/blob/master/README.md>
+- You may play through the slides -- all are web pages located [here](/lectures)-- by opening the relevant link from the syllabus in your favorite browser and pressing the arrow keys.
+- To download/print the slides, open them in your browers, select save as PDF the document.
+The slides are in landscape (horizontal wide) orientation, so you will probably want to change the orientation of the printout.